orduno/navigation2/doc/exploration/multi-robot.md

 As a starting point, let's clarify the following questions:

-*Take the current answers as a starting point, these are meant to trigger discussion and will certainly change as we gather input from the community.*
+*These are meant to trigger discussion and will certainly change as we gather input from the community.*

 - What is **within scope**? i.e. considering a system of multiple mobile robots, what are the concerns that *navigation* should provide a solution for?
   - Collision and deadlock avoidance between robots